 "How about you try it first?" she suggested and Himari nodded happily.

 They moved to sit down and eat and Ringo found herself tracking every flicker in facial expression as Himari devoured her food.
 Himari, never one to be silent in expressing her pleasure, kept telling Ringo how good it was between spoonfuls or would merely exaggeratedly moan in delight.

 Ringo shook her head and grinned at her antics, resolutely ignoring how warm her cheeks suddenly were.

 "It was really good, Ringo-chan!"
 Himari praised yet again and Ringo was going to tell her that she didn't need to keep saying so when the music coming from the radio stopped her in her tracks.
 The sounds of Double H suddenly filled the room; they had turned the radio on as they ate and nothing particularly noteworthy had come on until this moment.

 Himari suddenly perked up and they grinned in silent understanding at each other.
 Their mutual love of Double H had been one of the first things they had bonded over back when they met in the hospital.

-"Ohhh, this is my favorite song by them too!" she exclaimed, suddenly breaking into a wide smile.
+"Ohhh, this is my favorite song by them too!" she exclaimed.
 She jumped up from her place on the floor and started dancing around, singing along all the while, while Ringo laughed and remained where she was, content to just sit and watch.